Accommodation : Camping/huts

 Level : Intermediate/Advanced

 Get truly intimate with the Northeast coast of the Bay of Islands on this authentic kayak expedition.
-Land on surf beaches, camp in the wild and challenge yourself in the never ending rock-gardens.
+Land on surf beaches, camp in wild places and challenge yourself in the extensive rock-gardens.

 Experienced paddlers will be able to further their kayaking skills in the many areas of expertise required for exposed coastal paddling.